Chima (singer)

 Chimaobinna Enyiakanwanne Onyele (born 6 November 1972, in Frankfurt, Germany), known by the stagename Chima ([t͡ʃiːma]) is a German singer based in Frankfurt.
 A member of Brothers Keepers, since 2012 he has recorded as a solo artist for Universal Music.

 Life

-Chima's parents moved in the 1960th from Nigeria to Germany.
+Chima's parents moved in the 1960s from Nigeria to Germany.
 He was born in 1972 in Frankfurt, where he graduated from the Ernst-Reuter-School.
-Afterwards he has studied Sociology.
+Afterwards he studied Sociology.